-- screening is identifying the number of new cases of AF that we expected;
+- screening identified the number of new cases of AF that we expected;

-- sufficient numbers of newly identified people with AF are started on blood thinning (anticoagulation) therapy;
+- sufficient numbers of newly identified people with AF were started on blood thinning (anticoagulation) therapy;

-- screening causes any undue worry in people.
+- screening caused any undue worry in people.

-We will carry out case studies in practices taking part in screening to clarify how to carry out screening, both in the randomised controlled trial, and in a potential national screening programme.
+We will carry out case studies in some practices to clarify how to carry out screening, both in the trial, and in a potential national screening programme.
 These studies will involve observing what goes on in practices when carrying out screening, and interviewing staff and patients.
 We particularly want to explore: